RAVENz46/vimacs/README.md

  But these are not goal.
 - Create more efficient layout than colemak, workman, etc.
 - Keep ZXCV to left bottom for shortcut.
+- Reduce the usage of the ring and pinky fingers.

 ## TODO
 - [ ] Add Japanese Description.